9 beauty products that celebrity makeup artists actually use

 With a wealth of celebrity clients under their belt, an A-list makeup artist has the tough job of finding products that are not only good, but also hold up under studio lights and the flash of the paparazzo’s camera.

-Heck, there are some makeup artists who are so trusted by their clientele that their relationship turns into a collaboration between muse and artist.
+Heck, there are some makeup artists who are so trusted by their clientele that their relationship turns into a collaboration between muse and artist like Margot Robbie and Pati Dubroff.

-And so, we’ve scoured the far reaches of the Internet to find the cult beauty products celebrity makeup artists genuinely use.
-Whether it be on themselves or their clients, you know these are bound to be good…
+From moisturiser to mascara, we’ve scoured the far reaches of the Internet to find the cult beauty products celebrity makeup artists genuinely use.
+Whether they're using them on themselves or their clients, you know they're are bound to be good.

 Mary Phillips: Lancôme Monsieur Big Mascara

-In a recent interview with Hello!
-Magazine, Phillips shared her favourite beauty products including her "all-time favourite mascara", the best-selling Lancôme Monsieur Big Mascara ($55 at Sephora Australia): "It really makes my eyes pop."
+In a 2023 interview with Hello!
+Magazine, Phillips shared her favourite beauty products including her "all-time favourite mascara", the best-selling Lancôme Monsieur Big Mascara ($45.50 from Adore Beauty): "It really makes my eyes pop."

 Erika Okvist: PAT MCGRATH LABS Skin Fetish Highlighter & Balm Duo

-“On every single lady, literally, we used the [Pat McGrath Labs] Skin Fetish Highlighter & Balm Duo ($79 at Sephora) on the cheekbones," Okvist confessed in an interview with Allure.
+“On every single lady, literally, we used the [Pat McGrath Labs] Skin Fetish Highlighter & Balm Duo ($86 from Sephora) on the cheekbones," Bridgerton head makeup artist, Erika Okvist confessed in an interview with Allure.
 "During the daytime, we'd use just the balm because it works really well with sunlight — when we're going into ball scenes with Penelope, we might go in with a shimmer instead to just give her even more highlights and lowlights for the camera to love."

 Violette Serrat: PAT MCGRATH LABS FetishEyes™ Mascara